cpske/ISP/agile/agile.md

 When people consider adopting Agile, they usually start with Agile "practices".
 James Newkirk says this approach is likely to fail.

 **Values** explain *why* you are doing the practices.
 If you don't embrace and agree with the "why", then the practices will fail.
-When the team encounters a problem, if they have "practices" without the "values", they won't have a basis for deciding how to resolve the problem.
+When the team encounters a problem, if they have "practices" without the "values", they won't have a basis to decide how to resolve the problem.

 This is explained in the video by James Newkirk, starting at 40:00 minutes.